Cocos AI

 Creating Encrypted Resources

-1. Package and Encrypt an Algorithm
+1a.
+Package and Encrypt an OCI Algorithm

-First, build your algorithm as a Docker image and push it to a registry.
+Build your algorithm as a Docker image and push it to a registry.
 Then, use skopeo with a CoCo-compatible key provider to encrypt it.

 # Encrypt an OCI image